 where $\varepsilon_i(x_i)$ denotes the single-site constraint of $x_i$ at position i and $\varepsilon_{ij}(x_i, x_j)$ denotes the pairwise constraint of $x_i$ and $x_j$ at position i, j.
-The above graphical model is illustrated in Figure \ref{figure3}.
+The above graphical model is illustrated in the upper half of Figure~\ref{figure_model}.

-We train the model following CCMpred \cite{seemayer2014ccmpred} using a pseudo-likelihood $\hat{P}_{L}(x)$ (provided in Appendix \ref{pseudo_likelihood}) combined with Ridge regularization to make the learning of $P_{L}(x)$ easier.
-But different from them, we additionally add a lasso regularizer to the training objective to make the graph sparse, of which the regularization coefficients are set to the same values as the ridge regularizer:
+We train the model on protein sequences from the same family following CCMpred \cite{seemayer2014ccmpred} using a pseudo-likelihood $\hat{P}_{\epsilon}(x)$ (provided in Appendix \ref{pseudo_likelihood}) combined with $L_2$ regularization to make the learning of $P_{\epsilon}(x)$ easier.
+But different from them, we additionally add $L_1$ regularization to the training objective to make the graph sparse, of which the regularization coefficients are set to the same values as the $L_2$ regularization: